Marina of Aguas Santas: Alternate account

-She is also sometimes identified as one of nine sisters, including Quiteria and Librata, said to have been born in Braga, Portugal) to Lucius Catilius Severus, Roman governor of Gallaecia and Lusitania, and Calcia, his wife.
+She is also sometimes identified as one of nine sisters, including Quiteria and Liberata, said to have been born in Braga, Portugal) to Lucius Catilius Severus, Roman governor of Gallaecia and Lusitania, and Calcia, his wife.
 Calcia, frightened that her husband would interpret this multiple birth as a sign of infidelity, ordered her servant Sila to drown the girls in the Miñor River.
 Instead, Sila, secretly a Christian, left Calcia's daughters in the care of several families.
 Marina and her sisters were baptized by the Bishop of Braga Saint Ovidius (Ovidio) and brought up in the Christian faith.

 When they were twenty, they were accused of being Christians and brought before their father the governor.
 He recognized them as his own daughters, and asked them to renounce their faith, promising them luxuries.
 The sisters refused and were imprisoned.
 They managed to escape and were ultimately martyred for their faith.
 A spring of water gushed out of the spot where they were beheaded; the spot was called Aguas Santas ("Holy Waters").